 Ford to return to pre-COVID production rates in US plants by early July, COO says

-Ford Motor Co expects to have its U.S. vehicle assembly plants return by early July to building at the rates they did before the coronavirus pandemic shut down the U.S. auto industry for two months, a top executive said on Wednesday.

-DETROIT: Ford Motor Co expects to have its U.S. vehicle assembly plants return by early July to building at the rates they did before the coronavirus pandemic shut down the U.S. auto industry for two months, a top executive said on Wednesday.
+DETROIT: Ford expects to have its US vehicle assembly plants return by early July to building at the rates they did before the coronavirus pandemic shut down the US auto industry for two months, a top executive said on Wednesday.

-"By July 6, we will expect to have all of our U.S. plants operating at pre-COVID patterns," Chief Operating Officer Jim Farley said on a webcast of a presentation at a Deutsche Bank auto conference.
+"By Jul 6, we will expect to have all of our US plants operating at pre-COVID patterns," Chief Operating Officer Jim Farley said on a webcast of a presentation at a Deutsche Bank auto conference.

 Ford and other Detroit automakers resumed production in the United States on May 18.